Jo Kennedy: 1990s

 Throughout the 1990s she appeared in a number of other films, TV and theatre productions, and directed many films of her own.
-She also began intermittently using the name "Joey Kennedy."
 In 1990, she appeared in Golden Braid, a film by Paul Cox about a clockmaker who finds a braid of women's hair in an antique cupboard and uses it to masturbate.
 That year she also played Solveig in a Melbourne production of Peer Gynt and appeared in The Heidi Chronicles.
 She was also in Our Country's Good, a play based on the story of the 1789 Sydney production of The Recruiting Officer, the first ever play to be staged in colonial Australia.

 In 1991, she appeared in The Crucible, a play about McCarthyism transposed to the Salem witch trials.
-In 1992, she was the co-host of the ABC children's TV show Couch Potato with Grant Piro.
-Around this time, she also appeared in several plays with the South Australian State Theatre Company.

 In 1993 she appeared alongside Paul Chubb in "And a Fire Engine to Go With the Dog", an episode of the SBS series Thirty-Minute Theatre.
 The episode told the story of an unlikely friendship between a priest who has recently left the church, played by Chubb, and a young homeless woman who aspires to be a rock star, played by Kennedy.
-In 1996, she produced the children's TV series The Music Shop for Channel 10 Adelaide.

 She graduated from the Victorian College of the Arts' Film and Television School in 1997, and there produced the short film The Bridge which went on to win Best Film by a Student and the SBS Eat Carpet Award at the St. Kilda Film Festival.

-In 1998, she portrayed the villain in Rolf de Heer's Dance Me to My Song, a film about a woman with cerebral palsy who is abused by a professional carer.
-The film also starred and was co-written by disability advocate Heather Rose, who had cerebral palsy in real life.